Website audit guide

 A local business website audit checklist you can run before paying for anything

-Most business owners can tell something is off with their site, but not whether the problem is trust, structure, mobile experience, or local SEO.
-This checklist helps you spot the obvious issues before you spend time or money in the wrong place.
+Most owners sense something is off but not whether it is trust, structure, or mobile flow.
+This checklist helps you spot issues before you spend time or money.

-- Can a first-time visitor understand what you do and where you work in under five seconds?
+- Can a new visitor understand what you do and where you work in under five seconds

-- Does the site make it easy to call, enquire, or trust the business from a phone?
+- Is it easy to call, enquire, or trust the business on a phone

-- Does the structure give Google clear service and area signals, or is it all buried on one generic page?
+- Does the structure give Google clear service and area signals

 Check whether the homepage explains the business properly

-A lot of local business sites fail at the first hurdle.
-The visitor lands on the homepage and still cannot tell exactly what the business does, what area it covers, or why it is worth contacting.
-If those basics are vague, every other improvement is weakened.
+Many sites fail here.
+The visitor lands on the homepage and still cannot tell what the business does or where it works.
+If that is vague, every other fix is weaker.

 Check whether the site supports local search intent